By: Frank Knapp

-Mr. Knapp is the President and CEO of the South Carolina Small Business Chamber of Commerce.
+Frank Knapp is the co-chair of the American Sustainable Business Council and president and CEO of the South Carolina Small Business Chamber of Commerce.

 For more information: https://morningconsult.com/opinions/plan-economic-growth-climate-security/